JinYuanLi0012/jinyuanli0012.github.io/index.md

 ## Miscellaneous
 When I'm not immersed in research, I enjoy swimming and playing the violin.
 I can swim one kilometer freestyle in less than 18 minutes, and I have fluent sight-reading skills on the violin, which I have been playing for nearly twenty years.
 My favorite virtuoso is Ray Chen, and I hope to attend his concert in Beijing this August.

 In the past, I demonstrated strong road cycling capabilities, maintaining a speed of 36 km/h for three hours.
-Additionally, I find hosting to be very engaging.
+Additionally, I found being an anchor very engaging.

 To those most beautiful moments.